-- 4.1 A medical record system that provides: - 4.1.1 Well organized, legible and consistent documentation of all medical care. - 4.1.2 Patient confidentiality.
-All patient medical records should be regarded as strictly confidential medical information and should not be accessible to non-medical staff without the express written consent of the patient except as necessary to maintain safety on board or ashore, or to comply with any legal requirements to review, report or log the information.
+4.1 A medical record system that provides:

+- 4.1.1 Well organized, legible and consistent documentation of all medical care. - 4.1.2 Patient confidentiality.
+All patient medical records should be regarded as strictly confidential medical information and should not be accessible to non-medical staff without the express written consent of the patient except as necessary to maintain safety on board or ashore, or to comply with applicable legal requirements to review, report or log the information.
+Maintenance of patient records should also be in compliance with applicable legal requirements imposed by data protection or medical privacy laws, for example, in jurisdictions such as the United States or Europe.